 Loans in default: 9

-Active loans: 20 (8 appear to be in trouble or behind)
+Active loans: 20 (8 appear were in trouble or behind)

-Of my 29 currently active loans (as of August 2019), nine loans (all property) are in default and unrecovered with five active property loans that are in trouble or behind on payments.
+Of my 29 currently active loans (as of August 2019), nine loans (all property) were in default and unrecovered with five active property loans that were in trouble or behind on payments.
 Default recovery on property can take years and it’s much more difficult to find a property buyer than a jewelry buyer.